RecordEvolution/ReswarmOS/config/nvidia/jetson-agx-xavier/README-reswarm-docu.md

 ## Reswarm Connection

-After successfully finishing the basic board setup and completing the initial user setup, make sure to connect the board to a working ethernet connection, reboot it and log in either directly via the graphical user interface and keyboard or via ssh on the local network.
+After successfully finishing the basic board setup and completing the initial user setup, make sure to connect the board to a working Ethernet connection, reboot it and log in either directly via the graphical user interface and keyboard or via ssh on the local network.
 Proceed with the following steps in order to connect your NVIDIA device to the Reswarm Platform: